emrreabi1/Scoring-Returns-Bot/README.md

 - Start/stop the bot

 ## Executable Version
 For non-technical users, download the executable from [Releases](https://github.com/BernKing/Scoring-Returns-Bot/releases) which provides a GUI for all setup and configuration options.
+There is a full tutorial on how to use the executable [here](https://bernking.xyz/2024/Scoring-Returns-Bot/).

 ## Featured Images